PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   owner with transactional option, grid, and metadata guards;
 - `163f9875` moves expanded HardSigmoid QDQ cleanup to one indexed owner with a complete four-constant transaction;
-- the current checkpoint moves quantized TransposeConv QDQ cleanup to one indexed owner with a complete filter/output transaction.
+- `cc699155` moves quantized TransposeConv QDQ cleanup to one indexed owner with a complete filter/output transaction;
+- the current checkpoint moves decomposed InstanceNormalization layout repair to one indexed owner with a complete tensor-metadata transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain